azdavis/azdavis.net/posts/define-pl-01-en.md

 lang: en
 ---

-In this series of posts, we will:

-- Define a small programming language using formal methods
-- Prove theorems about that language using the [Lean theorem prover][lean]
+In this series of posts, we will define a small programming language using formal methods.
+We will also produce proofs about our definitions using the [Lean theorem prover][lean].

 ## Introduction and motivation

-There are many programming languages: C, C++, Java, JavaScript, Rust, Go, Python, Ruby, [Standard ML][sml], etc.
+There are many programming languages that exist: C, C++, Java, JavaScript, Rust, Go, Python, Ruby, [Standard ML][sml], etc.

 But how is it that we can say that these programming languages exist?
 Or, put another way, what defines a programming language?